brson/rust-contract-comparison/blog/dfinity.md

 when I start a project,
 I usually just jump in,
 without informing myself of anything at all really.
-This time though,
+Aimee though likes to read,
-we have watched [an entire YouTube playlist][ytpl] about "building on the Internet Computer".
+and this time we have watched [an entire YouTube playlist][ytpl] about "building on the Internet Computer".

 [ytpl]: https://www.youtube.com/playlist?list=PLuhDt1vhGcrejCmYeB1uqgl9Y3f6MCyFp